View All 1856 Liberty Head Quarter Eagle

 Description

 The 1856 Liberty Head Quarter Eagle is a Gold Quarter Eagle produced at the Philadelphia Mint as part of the Liberty Head Quarter Eagles 1840-1907 series.
-The U.S. Mint produced 384,240 examples.
-The obverse features Liberty facing left wearing a coronet inscribed LIBERTY, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by Christian Gobrecht.
+The U.S. Mint produced 384,240 examples, making this the highest mintage among 5 variants, accounting for 79% of the year's production.
+The obverse features Liberty facing left wearing a coronet inscribed LIBERTY and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Final year of Dahlonega quarter eagle production.
+The 1856-D is a scarce late Southern mint issue.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $948 to $1.8K depending on grade and condition.
 Struck in 90% gold, 10% copper, weighing 4.18 grams, 18 mm in diameter, with a reeded edge.
 Cataloged as PCGS #7777.
-The Liberty Head (Coronet) Quarter Eagle was the longest-running gold coin design in U.S. Charlotte (C) and Dahlonega (D) mint marks are collected as separate specialties.
-The 1854-S (only 246 struck) is a legendary rarity.
-The 1848 CAL. countermark coins were struck from California Gold Rush bullion.

 External References